wikimedia/restbase/doc/Implementation.md

 ### Transaction execution and retry
 1. Save transaction to a global transaction table
    `PUT /v1/transactions/<uuid>`
+    - or use a queue to avoid accumulating a large number of tombstones
 2. Try to execute primary request, passing in ETag if provided
     - Used by server for new revisioned content
 3. Check primary request result.